This blog may contain affiliate links. Read our disclosure policy for more info.

 29. Waterfowl Lake Viewpoint

 Waterfowl Lake Viewpoint is Daniel’s favorite stop along the Icefields Parkway in Banff National Park.
-The lake water reflects the mountains behind it perfectly on a clear day.
-I think most photographers would agree with Daniel they could take pictures here all day long.
+The lake water reflects the mountains behind it perfectly on a clear day, and I think most photographers would agree with Daniel they could take pictures here all day long!

 30. Walk the Moraine Lake Lakeshore Trail

-The Moraine Lake Lakeshore Trail is arguably one of the best things to do at Moraine Lake.
-This hike allows you to enjoy magical views of Moraine Lake from angles you simply don’t get from the viewpoints near the parking lot.
+If the Lake Louise Lakeshore Trail has you ready for a brand-new hiking adventure, then you’ll want to stop by Moraine Lake too!
+The Moraine Lake Lakeshore Trail has some of the most magical views of Moraine Lake from angles you simply don’t get from the viewpoints near the parking lot.

 31. Mistaya Canyon

-The walk back is uphill but only gains about 40 meters in elevation making it suitable for all fitness levels.
-Do be careful if you’re hiking in winter or late spring as there can be lots of snow and ice making the trail slippery.
-Also, be sure to stay on the marked paths.
+The walk back up to the parking bay is uphill, but it’s only a 40-meter (131 ft) elevation, so it’s pretty easy for all fitness levels.
+Just make sure to keep an eye out though if you’re hiking in winter or early spring, as there can be lots of snow and ice making the trail pretty slippery.

 32. Weeping Wall

-It’s just a quick viewpoint stop, and you don’t even need to leave your car.
-You can actually see the Weeping Wall from the road and may choose not to stop at all!
+It’s just a quick viewpoint stop, and you don’t even need to leave your car really.
+You can actually see the Weeping Wall from the road and if you’re in a bit of a rush, you can still enjoy the view while driving past.

 33. Visit the Lake Louise frozen waterfall

 If you’re lucky, you’ll see ice climbers on the face of the waterfall.
-Just be sure to keep your distance and don’t climb up to the waterfall unless you have the necessary experience.
+Just be sure to keep your distance and don’t climb up the waterfall unless you’re experienced in ice climbing.

 Where to Stay in Banff, Canada